North Haven, CT

 What are the safest neighborhoods in North Haven?

-Is North Haven a good place to live?
+Is North Haven a good place to live for families?